 What to Look for at the Final Walk-Through

 Home shoppers typically visit several open houses and home viewings before making offers on properties.
 This initial shopping period is especially exciting for first-time home-buyers, and often emotionally-charged since purchasing a home is generally the largest purchase in a buyer’s lifetime.
 Making the right decision is crucial since mortgages commit buyers to potentially 30 years of payments.
+But do you really know what to look for at the final walk-through?

 How can buyers ensure they’re making the best home buying decisions?
 First, buyers should do the math to calculate affordability and then hire trustworthy agents, lenders and inspectors to guide their buying processes.
 Each professional plays a critical role in informing buyers of their options to help them make educated decisions for their personal circumstances.